EraldyHq/kubee/resources/charts/kubernetes-monitoring/README.md

 https://monitoring.mixins.dev/kubernetes/
 where:
 * `apiserver_xxx`: Api server metrics
-* `kube_xxx`: Kubelet metrics:
+* `kubeexx`: Kubelet metrics:

 ## Alerts / Rules and Dashboard
 * https://kubernetes.io/docs/reference/instrumentation/metrics/

-## Optional Prerequisites: Kube-x Chart Dependency
+## Optional Prerequisites: Kubee Chart Dependency

-This `kube-x` charts should have been enabled and installed:
+This `kubee` charts should have been enabled and installed:
   * [Grafana](../grafana/README.md) for the dashboards
   * [Prometheus](../prometheus/README.md) for the prometheus scrape, alert and rules